aaronryank/prompts/list.md

 ![bare.bash](images/bare.PNG)

-    contains a green > for every command that executed successfully and a red > for every command that exited with a nonzeor exit code.
+    contains a green > for every command that executed successfully and a red > for every command that exited with a nonzero exit code.

  - Call `reset_prompt` to reset the prompt to one green <code>&gt;</code>.